UPDATE 4-Venezuela offers chocolates but little else to creditors

 But bond prices maintained last week’s rally, with one investor saying there was relief the meeting did not include a default announcement.

+About 100 investors, including some bondholders from New York, and lawyers representing creditors, had arrived.

-Chief debt negotiators Vice President Tareck El Aissami and Economy Minister Simon Zerpa - on U.S. sanctions lists for drug and corruption charges respectively - attended the meeting for half an hour.
+Chief debt negotiators Vice President Tareck El Aissami and Economy Minister Simon Zerpa - on U.S. sanctions lists for drug and corruption charges respectively - attended for half an hour.

-They met with some bondholders, while others stayed out of the room on concerns about penalties for dealing with officials sanctioned by Washington.
+They met with some bondholders, while others stayed out of the room, witnesses said, as they were concerned about the consequences of meeting them.
+The U.S. has warned bondholders that they could face stiff penalties if they deal with sanctioned officials.

+Participants said El Aissami gave a statement protesting unfair treatment by global financial institutions, including U.S. President Donald Trump’s sanctions aimed at preventing Venezuela from issuing new debt.

+El Aissami described U.S. financial authorities as “worse than the Holy Inquisition,” one attendee said.

 Deutsche declined to comment.